 There are two determinations made on your claim to determine your eligibility.
 One is called a monetary determination.

 Claimants receive a weekly benefit of approximately 50 percent of their average weekly wage, up to the maximum set by law.
-The maximum benefit rate is $674 a week (effective October 7, 2012).

 The monetary amount of your unemployment insurance (UI) claim, how much you may be able to collect if you meet all eligibility requirements, is determined by the earnings paid to you over a period of time of up to 52 weeks, as defined by Massachusetts law.
 This is known as your base period.